 Intuitive Eating

-As a dietitian with a passion for nutrition counselling, I help clients locally in Edmonton and across Alberta with the practice of intuitive eating.
+As a Registered Dietitian and Certified Intuitive Eating Counselor, I help clients locally in Edmonton and across Alberta with the practice of intuitive eating.
 The term intuitive eating and all that it truly entails is not easily understood at first glance.
 So, here I break it down for you: the what, why, and how.
 If you’re still not sure if intuitive eating is right for you, don’t hesitate to reach out.

 What is diet culture?